769 related texts · 24 related myths · Page 2 of 17

 He's hired by Balak, a Moabite king, to curse the Israelites.
 Balak is terrified of them, seeing them as a threat.
 Balaam, knowing he can't really curse them if God doesn't allow i...

-It's a tale from the time of the Judges, found in Ginzberg's Legends of the Jews, drawn from various Midrash (rabbinic interpretive commentary)ic sources.
+It's a tale from the time of the Judges, found in Ginzberg's Legends of the Jews, drawn from various Midrashic (rabbinic interpretive commentary) sources.
 The story centers around ...

 It's a story of justice, regret, and ultimately, a final act of redemption for Moses.
 Remember Balaam, the non-Jewish prophet hired to curse Israel, who instead ended up blessing t...

 Our story today takes us into the realm of magic, betrayal, and a desperate attempt to outrun destiny.
 It’s a wild ride, so buckle up.
-We're talking about Balaam, the infamous prop...
+We know him from the Torah, where he’s hired ...

 The scene opens with Balak, the king of Moab, terrified by the Israelites.
 He’s hired Bilam, a non-Jewish prophet known for the power of his blessings and curses, to, well, curse I...